CarnaViire/blogpost-7.0/blogpost.md

 // DisposeAsync called by await using at the top.
 ```

-More details about how this class was designed can be found in the [`QuicStream` API Proposal](https://github.com/dotnet/runtime/issues/69675) issue.
+More details about how this class was designed can be found in the `QuicStream` API Proposal ([dotnet/runtime#69675](https://github.com/dotnet/runtime/issues/69675)).

 ## Future